 Video surveillance may be utilized in our school, on school property, and on transportation provided by the school.
 Many cameras are equipped with audio recording capabilities as well.
-Such monitoring may assist in deterring misbehavior and may provide evidence to be presented in student discipline hearings, court proceedings, and similar venues.
-Recordings may be used in student discipline investigations and as evidence in school discipline matters including suspension or expulsion cases.
-Recordings may also be used to prosecute crimes against property, students, or staff.
-Recordings will be made available as appropriate to school administration and law enforcement, or as otherwise may be required for disclosure by subpoena.
+Such monitoring may assist in deterring misbehavior and

 Students will not be notified when a recording device has been installed or is being utilized in a specific vehicle or building.
 Students should proceed with the assumption that their conduct and comments in public places (e.g., school hallways, buses, etc.) may be recorded by video and audio devices.